John G. Rossi: Early life and education

-John Gregory Rossi was born at Long Island, New York on June 18, 1961 to Robert Rossi, a New York City police officer and his wife Marie.
+John Gregory Rossi was born at Long Island, New York, on June 18, 1961, to Robert Rossi, a New York City police officer and his wife Marie.
 He attended the United States Military Academy where he earned a B.S. degree, and also earned an M.A. degree from Webster University and an M.A. degree from the U.S. Naval War College.
 Rossi is also a distinguished graduate of the United States Army Command and General Staff College.

 Military career

 After graduating from West Point, Rossi was commissioned as a second lieutenant in May 1983, being confirmed to his entry rank by the Senate on May 20, 1983.

 His principal staff assignments include serving as operations officer for the 94th Air Defense Artillery Brigade in Germany; chief of the U.S. Central Command Air and Missile Defense Division in Tampa, Florida; operations officer for the 32nd Army Air and Missile Defense Command in Fort Bliss, Texas; deputy commanding general and chief of staff of Fort Bliss, Texas; deputy commanding general (fires and effects), III Corps and Fort Hood; and director of the J33 branch of U.S. Forces - Iraq.

-Colonel Rossi assumed command of the 35th Air Defense Artillery Brigade on July 15, 2008 from Colonel Eugene D. Cox.
-As a brigadier general, Rossi commanded the 32nd Army Air and Missile Defense Command from 2011 to 2012, when he departed to become director of the Army Quadrennial Defense Review in Washington D.C. from 2012 to 2014, receiving a promotion to major general.
+Colonel Rossi assumed command of the 35th Air Defense Artillery Brigade on July 15, 2008, from Colonel Eugene D. Cox.
+As a brigadier general, Rossi commanded the 32nd Army Air and Missile Defense Command from 2011 to 2012, when he departed to become director of the Army Quadrennial Defense Review in Washington, D.C., from 2012 to 2014, receiving a promotion to major general.

-He assumed his final command of the United States Army Fires Center of Excellence in Fort Sill, Oklahoma on June 3, 2014 from Major General Mark McDonald, who was to assume command of the United States Army Security Assistance Command in Huntsville, Alabama.
+He assumed his final command of the United States Army Fires Center of Excellence in Fort Sill, Oklahoma, on June 3, 2014 from Major General Mark McDonald, who was to assume command of the United States Army Security Assistance Command in Huntsville, Alabama.
 As the senior commander of Fort Sill, Rossi was responsible for the military education and readiness of the Army's primary institution for fires, or the tasks and systems that provide collective and coordinated use of Army indirect fires, air and missile defense.
 He relinquished command of the center to Major General Brian McKiernan on July 21, 2016.

 At Fort Sill, Rossi was among those who encouraged attention to the problem of military suicides, saying that commanders to this effect are responsible for soldiers on and off duty.

 In early April 2016, Major General Rossi was nominated for promotion to lieutenant general.
 The nomination was reported to the Senate Armed Services Committee on April 26, 2016 and confirmed on April 28.
 His assignment to command the United States Army Space and Missile Defense Command was announced in May.

 Personal life

 Rossi was married to Liz from 1984 until his death in 2016.
-He is survived by her and three children, one of whom at the time of his funeral was a captain in the U.S. Army.
+He is survived by her and three children Maria, Dominic, Angelina, and his grandchildren Kylie, Peyton, Charlotte and Henry.
+Dominic at the time of his father's funeral was a captain in the U.S. Army.